 The first COVID-19 vaccines are here.
 Supply from the Federal Government is limited.
-Additional New Yorkers will become eligible as the vaccine supply increases.
 While the vaccination process is underway, every New Yorker should wear a mask, social distance and avoid small and large gatherings.

 Vaccines are available at pharmacies, hospitals, local health departments and Federally Qualified Health Centers statewide – please contact your provider of choice to schedule your vaccine appointment.
 You can use this website for scheduling an appointment at a New York State-run site only.
 To determine eligibility and schedule an appointment at one of these sites, use the Am I Eligible app.
 Remember: The Pfizer and Moderna vaccines require two doses for effectiveness.
 For these vaccines, second-dose appointment will be scheduled automatically at the time you receive your first vaccine dose.
-The Johnson & Johnson vaccine requires only one dose.
+The Johnson & Johnson vaccine requires only dose.
 Appointments are not transferrable.